-The GMC Terrain is a generously sized compact sport-utility vehicle best suited to young families or active couples.
+GMC Terrain is a generously sized compact crossover sport-utility vehicle, best suited to young families or active couples.
 It seats five in a well-designed, nicely finished cabin, with state-of-the-art powertrains, advanced safety systems and convenience features, and class-leading fuel economy.

-Technically a compact SUV, the Terrain crossover is nearly large enough to be considered mid-size sport-utility, with lots of space inside.
-Terrain competes with compacts such as the Honda CR-V, Toyota RAV4 and Ford Escape, and midsize models such as the Ford Edge and Nissan Murano.
+Technically a compact SUV, the Terrain crossover is nearly large enough to be considered a mid-size sport-utility, with lots of space inside.
+Terrain competes against compacts such as the Honda CR-V, Toyota RAV4 and Ford Escape, and midsize models such as the Ford Edge and Nissan Murano.

 Terrain's most obvious strength might be its spacious, well-equipped cabin.
 The interior is comfortable, quiet and well isolated from the noise and chop of the roadway.
-Design and workmanship are quite good, and the new touch-screen monitor on the 2012 Terrain reduces clutter.
+Design and workmanship are quite good.

 Terrain comes standard with front-wheel drive, but all-wheel drive is available for improved all-weather capability, even with the standard four-cylinder engine.
 All models come with a 6-speed automatic transmission.